orthanc-mirrors/orthanc-book/Sphinx/source/users/lua.rst

   `sample script is available
   <https://bitbucket.org/sjodogne/orthanc/src/default/Resources/Samples/Lua/IncomingFindRequestFilter.lua>`__.

-Furthermore, whenever a DICOM association is negociated for C-Store SCP, several callbacks are successively invoked to specify which **transfer syntaxes** are accepted for the association.
+Furthermore, whenever a DICOM association is negotiated for C-Store SCP, several callbacks are successively invoked to specify which **transfer syntaxes** are accepted for the association.
 These callbacks are listed in `this sample script